fangq/mcx/mcextreme_cuda/trunk/README.txt

 later rescaling (-d); refractive index mismatch is considered at media boundaries (-b).

-Historically, MCX supports a modified version of the input file format used by tMCimg.
+Historically, MCX supports an extended version of the input file format used by tMCimg.
 The difference is that MCX allows comments in the input file.
 A typical MCX input file looks like this:

 1000000              # total photon, use -n to overwrite in the command line